SangwookCheon/data-on-deck/_posts/2019-6-27-all-blog-related-info.md

 * On a mobile phone, the title of an article is too big when I click on the link to that page.
 I must make the font size adapt to screen size
 * I want to make a search function that instnatly shows results, like the TeXT theme.
 * I need to enable pagination for the "creatives" tab.
 Currently, it's not working.

+# Things I want to Improve On
+* Improve the search function so that it doesn't lead to a DuckDuckGo page.
+* Create a platform where I can input any kind of html file as a post --> greater flexibility, like New York Times interactive articles.